GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Discussion on hyperparameters

+We now turn to the topic of determining the randomized response-related hyperparameter $\Delta$ in GAFM.
+In section \ref{Experiment Setup}, we chose $\Delta$ based on the measure $Ratio=\frac{leak AUC}{train AUC}$ and the minimum average ratio criterion.
+Specifically, we selected $\Delta$ that yields the lowest average ratio across all three attacks.

-The detailed procedure is as follows.
-For privacy purposes, we only sample a small portion (10\%) of the dataset without replacing to be shared between the active and passive parties and train GAFM on this small subset to determine the appropriate $\Delta$ across 5 repetitions.
-Then, we average the ratio of norm attack, mean attack and median attack for different $\Delta$ in the table \ref{app:average-auc}.
-And based on ratio and $\tau$, we pick up the optimal $\Delta^*$ for subset Spambase is 0.05 with the average training AUC equals to 0.93, the optimal $\Delta^*$ for subset Credit is 0.1 with the average training AUC equals to 0.64 and the optimal $\Delta^*$ for subset IMDB is 0.1 with the average training AUC equals to 0.61.
+We follow the procedure outlined below.
+After fixing the other parameters, we only randomly sample a small subset (10\%) of the dataset without replacement to ensure privacy, which is shared between the label and non-label parties.
+GAFM is trained on this small subset with different values of $\Delta$, and we repeat this process 5 times.
+We then compute the ratio of norm attack, mean attack, and median attack for each value of $\Delta$ and average these ratios across the repetitions.
+The results are presented in Table \ref{app: Delta}.
+Based on these ratios, we select the optimal $\Delta$ for each dataset subset.
+Specifically, the optimal $\Delta$ for the Spambase subset is 0.05, for the IMDB subset is 0.1, for the Criteo subset is 0.5, and for the ISIC subset is 0.05.

-Fig.\ref{app: Delta} further shows the detailed ratio distribution on the full dataset and the small subset.
-We see along with the increase in $\Delta$, almost all the ratio of each attack increases for these two datasets.
-And the $\Delta$ marked by the green shading (on the full dataset) is identical to the $\Delta$ marked by the red shading (on the sampling dataset) besides the $\Delta$ on Spambase.
-Fig.\ref{app: Delta} illustrates that it is feasible to determine the $\Delta$ by the minimum average ratio criteria on small sampling subset.
+To better demonstrate the effectiveness of the ratio-based strategy, we compare the detailed ratios on both the full dataset and the small subset in Table \ref{app: Delta}.
+Our observation shows that the optimal $\Delta$ selected based on the ratio results from the small subset is consistent with that selected based on the full dataset experiment results for the ISIC dataset.
+For Spambase, IMDB, and Criteo datasets, the optimal $\Delta$ selected based on the ratio results from the small subset is very close to that selected based on the full dataset in terms of the average ratio value.
+Figure \ref{fig: Delta} further visualizes this degree of closeness, where the three colored blocks on the full dataset represent the three sets of parameters with the smallest ratio.
+We find that the optimal parameter (red block) selected on the small subset is always included in the three sets of parameters with the smallest ratio on the full dataset.